 I’ve been spending morning hours working on my books due to COVID-19.
 Working under these conditions has its bad effects, too, but I try to save my anxiety and despair for later in the day.
-Below are a few roughs and excerpt from Demonrise, part one of the novel Darklord.
-I haven’t decided whether I will digitally paint the illustrations or finish them as grayscale.
+Below are a rough and final illustration and writing excerpt from Demonrise, part one of the novel Darklord.
 Darklord is the sequel to Darklaw (see the Darklaw Page).

 Demonrise – WIP